swsphn/az-ssh-wrapper/README.md

 After installing this package you can simply specify `ansible_ssh_executable = az-ssh`, and it will automatically connect to the VM using your Azure credentials with your existing Azure CLI login.
+For example, you could configure this as a variable in your hosts inventory file.

 [azure-cli]: https://learn.microsoft.com/en-gb/cli/azure/install-azure-cli